Beyond the Basics: Advanced Personal Finance Strategies

 🚨 SPOUSAL WASH SALE WARNING: The IRS tracks wash sales across ALL your accounts, including your spouse's.
 If you sell VTI at a loss in your taxable account and your spouse buys VTI in their IRA (or any other account) within 30 days, your loss is disallowed.
 Coordinate with your partner before tax-loss harvesting to avoid accidentally triggering this rule.

+When your investments drop in value, you can sell them to "realize" the loss and use it to offset your taxes.
 Wealthfront automatically harvests losses daily across your portfolio.
-Since their service knows all your holdings (if you keep cash and investments there), they avoid wash sales seamlessly.
+Since their service knows all your holdings (if you keep cash and investments there), they avoid wash sales easily.
 This is worth the 0.25% fee for most investors.

 Health Savings Accounts (HSAs) offer the best tax treatment of any retirement account.
 They're even better than Roth IRAs.

-Contributions reduce your taxable income (like traditional 401k)
+Contributions reduce your taxable income now, just like a Traditional 401(k).

-Investments grow without taxes on dividends or capital gains
+Investments grow without any taxes on dividends or capital gains.

-Withdrawals for qualified medical expenses are completely tax-free (better than Roth!)
+Withdrawals for medical expenses are 100% tax-free.
+Better than a Roth!

 - Max out your HSA every year